-(2) An early learning provider must actively supervise to protect children from the harmful acts of other children, pursuant to WAC 170-300-0335.
+(2) An early learning provider must supervise to protect children from the harmful acts of other children, pursuant to WAC 170-300-0335.
 A provider must intervene immediately when they become aware that a child or children are teasing, fighting, bullying, intimidating or becoming physically aggressive.
 Weight #7

-- (3) An early learning provider may separate a preschool age or school age child from other children when that child needs to regain control of him or herself.
-During separation time, the child must remain under the direct supervision of a Licensee, Center Director, Assistant Director, Program Supervisor, Lead Teacher (or an appropriately trained staff member?).
+(3) An early learning provider may separate a preschool age or school age child from other children when that child needs to regain control of him or herself.
+During separation time, the child must remain under the appropriate level of supervision of a Licensee, Center Director, Assistant Director, Program Supervisor, Lead Teacher.
 Separation time should be minimized, and appropriate to the needs of the individual child.
-Weight #6 - (4) If a child is separated from other children, an early learning provider must: - (a) Consider the child's developmental level, language skills, individual and special needs, and ability to understand the consequences of his or her actions; and - (b) Communicate to the child the reason for being separated from the other children.
+Weight #6